kevinjmackey/FunloadAntlr/Readme.md

 # FUNLOAD (Fast Unload) Grammar

-This repo contains the Lexer and Parser grammars used to generate code t parse simple M204 FUNLOAD scripts.
+This repo contains the Lexer and Parser grammars used to generate code to parse simple M204 FUNLOAD scripts.